mar10/wsgidav/doc/sphinx/reference_guide_architecture.rst

     property_manager.ShelvePropertyManager

-:class:`~wsgidav.property_manager.PropertyManager` is used by default, but ``ShelvePropertyManager`` can be enabled by uncommenting two lines in the configuration file.
+:class:`~wsgidav.property_manager.PropertyManager` is used by default, but :class:`~wsgidav.property_manager.ShelvePropertyManager` can be enabled by uncommenting two lines in the configuration file.

 In addition, this may be replaced by a custom version, as long as the required interface is implemented.